 March 29 was selected as the date of this observance because 29 March 1973, Military Assistance Command, Vietnam (MACV) was disbanded and the last U.S. combat troops departed the Republic of Vietnam.

 The Vietnam War lasted almost 20 years, from November 1955 to April 1975.
 During that time, 58,220+ Americans perished.
-The Vietnam Veterans Memorial Wall in the Constitution Gardens of the National Mall is made of 2 black granite walls engraved with 58,267 names of those who died who remain missing as a result of their service in Vietnam and Southeast Asia during the war.
+The Vietnam Veterans Memorial Wall in the Constitution Gardens of the National Mall is made of 2 black granite walls engraved with 58,267 names of those who died, or who remain missing, as a result of their service in Vietnam and Southeast Asia during the war.

 Of those names: